ipfs/js-ipfs/README.md

 const node = new IPFS()

 node.on('ready', () => {
-  // Your now is ready to use \o/
+  // Your node is now ready to use \o/

   // stopping a node
   node.stop(() => {